 Nuts are a good source of protein, fat and fiber.
 Or, if you must have a cookie, wash it down with a little whole milk.

-In general, if you already suspect sugar and migraines are linked for you, you should limit sugary foods and meals that are high in sugar and/or simple carbohydrates.
+In general, if you already suspect sugar and migraine attacks are linked for you, you should limit sugary foods and meals that are high in sugar and/or simple carbohydrates.

 Third, do not skip meals.
 Not having food when your body is used to having nourishment can make your blood sugar dip and set you up for a hunger-headache or migraine.
 Additionally, you may tend to overeat and indulge in too much sugar/carbs when you have your next meal.
 Your blood sugar could be spiking and falling throughout the day and antagonizing your hyper-responsive brain.